ibm-cloud-docs/maximo-application-suite/plan.md

    - To add to existing project, select option, project, and enter either a new configuration name or use the default configuration name.
 Click **Add**.
 1. On **Edit configuration** page, under **Configure > Security** section, enter your api_key by either selecting from **Secrets Manager** or by entering it manually.
 1. Under **Required** section, select kube_version as 4.12_openshift.
 Select the region where you are planning to create this cluster.
 For prefix field, enter a unique name.
-1. Under **Optional** section, click the edit option in front of override_json_string field and in the pop-up window, remove the double quotes ("") and enter the content that is provided in the attached 'override.json' file and click **Save** button.
+1. Under **Optional** section, click the edit option in front of override_json_string field and in the pop-up window, remove the double quotes ("") and enter the content that is provided in the `override.json` file and click **Save** button.
-   For more information about {{site.data.keyword.redhat_openshift_notm}} Container Platform on VPC landing zone DA, see https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview.
+   For information about an example on different deployment options, see the [override.json](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/blob/main/examples/override-example/override.json){: external} file.

-   For information about an example on different deployment options and 'override.json' file, see https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/blob/main/examples/override-example/override.json
+   For more information about {{site.data.keyword.redhat_openshift_notm}} Container Platform on VPC landing zone DA, see [Overview](https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview).
 1. If you have entered all required values then **Validate** button will be visible.
 Click it.
 1. The validation starts and on **Vaidation changes** page, you can see a message <All changes are scanned for code errors, cost, and compliance.> and it's generating plan.
 These activities can take time to complete.
 1. Make sure validation completes and it displays Validation successful message.